speechchemistry/flextools_modules/README.md

 # flextools_modules
 Modules written for [FlexTools](https://github.com/cdfarrow/flextools) to process SIL FieldWorks Language Explorer (FLEx) files.
-This modules are in development, please ensure that you backup your FLEx file before using them.
+These modules are in development, please ensure that you backup your FLEx file before using them.

 `Extract_Chao_tone_letters_from_accent_notation.py`